ga4gh-rnaseq/schema/rnaget.md

 ## Responsible data sharing

 The GA4GH promotes secure, federated and ethical approaches to data sharing.
-For a discussion of the nature of RNA expression data, the importance of sharing expression data and some of the privacy considerations to be aware of please refer to the [Ethics Toolkit for Sharing Gene Expression Data from RNA Sequencing](https://docs.google.com/document/d/1QeiYFkJDE81Bdl88LEYH0R6fQ-BgOQiKz0-dqaZqeWE).
+It is increasingly important to measure and share gene expression values from RNA Sequencing, along with genomic data, to understand disease initiation, prognosis and treatment; to improve understanding of disease variation among different populations; and to identify therapeutic targets.

+Gene expression values are simply a number.
+They do not contain by themselves identifiable information.
+They are a cellular measurement (similar to height or weight).
+Gene expression values do not contain actual base-by-base genetic or RNA transcript sequences.

+Biological source of the RNA such as tissue type is not specific to the individual.
+Identification of a specific bio sample may be OPTIONALLY linked, in which case the privacy concerns are dependent on access to bio sample specifics through the metadata.

 ## API Methods